Sales Funnels For Business Coaches: Everything You Should Know

 Maybe they’re not ready yet.
 Most people need time to think about it.
 Keep sending helpful emails, but don’t disappear after the freebie.
 Some people take weeks or even months before they’re ready to say yes.
 That’s normal.

 Nope.
 Start with free stuff: Google Docs to plan, Canva to design, MailerLite for emails (free for up to 1,000 people).
 Once you’re making money from your funnel, then you can upgrade.
-But bear in mind, you have to spend certain amount of money to make money.
+Eventually you might want to upgrade your tools, but only after your funnel is bringing in clients.

 Look at these things every couple weeks: